Ben Cousins: Legal issues

 In May 2011, it was reported that since Cousins' departure from AFL football his life had lost direction: he had failed to commit to a mining job in Western Australia and was struggling to find focus.
 His father confirmed that his son's attempt to rebuild his life had taken a "couple of bad turns" in the previous three months and that he was battling "troubled times".
 In September 2011, Cousins' partner Maylea Elizabeth Tinecheff gave birth to their first child, a son, Bobby Ernest Cousins.

 On 9 January 2012, Cousins was admitted to Sir Charles Gairdner Hospital after suffering a fall at a drug rehabilitation clinic.
 He slipped while getting out of a shower, striking his head on a basin and injuring his neck.
 It was reported that Cousins had been experiencing continuing problems with illicit drugs, despite seeking help at several drug rehabilitation clinics, and that he had "never been clean for more than three months."
 It was also reported that he had recently undertaken an extreme drug binge lasting for approximately eight days.
 Cousins was committed by doctors to a suburban mental health unit under police escort on 13 January 2012 after suffering a four-day episode of drug-induced psychosis while being treated at Sir Charles Gardiner Hospital.

 On 27 March 2012, Cousins was arrested by police at Esperance Airport, in the south of Western Australia, on suspicion of possession of drugs.
-He was strip-searched and found to have methylamphetamine secreted in his anus.
+He was strip-searched and found to have methamphetamine secreted in his anus.
 The initial charge of intent to sell or supply the drug was later downgraded to simple possession, to which Cousins pled guilty and was fined $800.
 On 17 April 2012, Cousins was arrested and charged again in Western Australia for possession of cannabis and a smoking implement.

 On 11 March 2015, Cousins was arrested in the Perth suburb of Bicton after leading police on a slow-speed car chase, stating he could not stop due to a family emergency.
 Four days later, it was reported that Cousins had been sent to a mental health facility after he was found inside the Special Air Service's Campbell Barracks in Swanbourne.
 Cousins was arrested for the third time in two weeks after trying to outrun police in Canning Vale following a "bizarre incident" outside a Sikh temple.

 In June 2016, police intervened when Cousins attempted to direct traffic on Perth's Canning Highway.
 He was described by witnesses as being "really lost, confused and making no sense at all", and taken to Fiona Stanley Hospital.

 In November 2016, Cousins failed to appear in court on charges of breaching a violence restraining order and possessing methamphetamine.
 A bench warrant was issued for his arrest.
 At around 1:30 am the following day, while driving high on methamphetamine in High Wycombe, he crashed his car head-on into a truck.
 He sustained minor injuries and was taken to Royal Perth Hospital under police guard.